How Can I Reduce Risk in My Retirement Portfolio?

 Similar to staying physically healthy, building wealth is all about letting small decisions play out over the long run.
 For example, eating just one salad won’t be enough to make you healthy.
 But, if you eat a salad every day for decades (paired with ample exercise) then you’ll undoubtedly be in great shape.

-We believe that the same rings true for your investments.
+We believe that the same rings true for your retirement portfolio.

 Try to avoid constantly buying/selling different stocks or assets in hopes of chasing a slightly higher return.
 Instead, commit to your investment strategy and embrace a patient mindset.
 In doing so, you’ll enjoy the magic of compound interest as you can see in the chart above.